denten-books/plain-text/5-sign.md

 saw operates somewhere in between these two surfaces, transforming one kind of data structure into another.

-Before we begin, I would like to pause for a moment to mark the difficulty in my answering a simple and yet foundational question: Where does text reside?
+Before we begin, I would like to pause to mark the difficulty in my answering a simple and yet foundational question: Where does text reside?
 In print, one can definitively point to the page and answer: It resides there, on the page.
 Computational media complicate our ability to situate the inscription.
 One can gesture toward the screen, but without certainty, unsure if we would encounter it again later, in the same form.
 The screen remains in flux.
 It is a site of temporary projection.
 The projection emanates from the storage medium within, passing through multiple filters and transformations on the way out.
 We observe the figure stretch before us across at least two sites of inscription.
 The sign stretches and splits, expressed in the configuration of magnetic pulse and circuit state at one end and in the phases of liquid crystal on the screen at the other.
 Both locations afford distinct constraints to reading, writing, and interpretation.
 Consider that familiar actions like "reading" and "writing" imply distinctly differing operations depending on the surface.

 Thus when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable,